Section Image

 Whiskey Row, a block filled with old-timey saloons dating back to the late 1800s, is in the heart of Downtown Prescott.
 At night, the storefronts are lit with neon lights and live music flows from the saloons and throughout the streets of the historic downtown.
 Downtown Prescott also has art galleries, cafes, gift shops and boutiques, often with a focus on the pioneer history of Prescott.
 Most dining can be found downtown, primarily along South Montezuma Street, with its mix of casual and upscale Mexican and American eateries.
 There are also several fast food and chain restaurants dotted along State Route 69.

-Downtown Prescott is the vibrant heart of shopping and dining in the community.
+Downtown Prescott is the commercial heart of the city, hosting many different stores and stands.

 1/2